nissbran/identity-server-workshop/exercises/01-ApiAccess-ClientCredentials/README.md

 ...
 ```

-It is possible to specify which schemes we want to challenge here using `[Authorize(AuthenticationSchemes = "Bearer,Scheme2")]` as an example.
+It is possible to specify which schemes we want to authorize here using `[Authorize(AuthenticationSchemes = "Bearer,Scheme2")]` as an example.
 This opens up possiblities for finer access control based on how users and clients is authenticated.
 As an example, you show a part of your application if the user is authenticated with a `Facebook` scheme, and the prompt the user to register so they can login with a scheme to have access to all features.

 ### Step 5